Application programmer interfaces (APIs) started as a geeky tool for mash-ups and other cloud-first software developers. But how times have changed.

 Internally, APIs are enabling businesses to connect the various systems within a company more fluidly.
 They also are exposing key corporate resources to employees for fuller utilization of these resources.
 Better access offers up new ways to use company resources, and also more complete use.

 APIs are helping businesses better connect with other data sources, too.
+Log onto Kohl’s API and get an Extra 25% off Kohl’s coupon for your orders.

 In the connected world of cloud-based services and real-time data, APIs help businesses both offer their resources for use in other firms, and enable businesses to use the resources of others.
 This can create new monetization and partnership opportunities, monetizing services and data that a company already possesses.
 It also helps businesses tap into the data and services of other firms.